Instagram has a billion monthly active users. That’s massive.

 It’s all on you.
 And I’m confident that with this list, you’ll be able to drive meaningful and measurable results through your Instagram account.
-I’m also leaving you with a kick-ass guide that will help you grow your Instagram to up to 10,000 followers in two weeks.
+I’m also leaving you with an all-encompassing guide that will help you grow your Instagram to up to 10,000 followers in two weeks.

 Go get ’em.